orpos/kaledis/README.md

 ## Installation
 *Note: The only available builds are for Windows.
 MacOS and Linux builds have not been tested.*

+### From Cargo
+We currently are waiting for [Dal](https://github.com/CavefulGames/dal) to make some fields public or implement a constructor with changeable params.

+The [package](https://crates.io/crates/kaledis) is just a placeholder for now.

 ### From Releases
 Go to the Releases page and download the `kaledis.exe` file. *Windows only.*